 I picked up my own segment of orange and put it in my mouth, biting into it and thinking that if she had been offered a job on the moon, or even further, she probably would’ve gone just to prove a point.

 Laura had to work the next day.
 After again spending the morning asleep on the mattress on the floor, I moved a soft and battered old armchair into the empty dining room in the afternoon.
 It was the brightest room in the house, and I sat basking in the late autumn sunlight.
 I was tempted to leave, to take the keys she had left on the kitchen table and walk out into the city.
 But, each time I resolved to do so the door to her flat felt like a barrier I could not cross.
-So I read the guidebook instead and asterisked particular things I would like to see when I was able, whenever she returned.
+So I read the guidebook instead and asterisked particular things I would like to see when she returned.

 Warm air came in through the open window of the dining room; sunlight fell through the turning leaves of the huge chestnut tree that grew next to the building, fell orange and warm on to me, and across her laundry.
 Giving up on the guidebook, I held a thin paperback in my right hand.
 For minutes I stared at a page, at a single line in the book and then, realising I hadn’t read anything at all, started at the beginning of the sentence once again.